cardillan/mindcode/doc/syntax/MINDUSTRY-8.markdown

 ### `setmarker`, `makemarker`

-These instructions serve for displaying markers on the map or minimap, as part of creating interactive map objectives (I believe).
+These instructions serve for displaying markers on the map or minimap, as part of creating interactive map objectives.

 ### `localeprint`